Fabiann2205/DHBW-Programmieren/README.md

 ## DHBW-Programmieren

-Dateien zur DHBW Vorlesung Programmieren
+Files for the DHBW Vorlesung Programmieren

+Save all created files and used resources in the /resources folder.

 ## Folder Structure